octavianzarzu/superawesome-test/README.md

 ## What is included?

 The setup can be executed locally.
-It installs [DuckDB](https://duckdb.org/), [dbt-duckdb](https://github.com/duckdb/dbt-duckdb), and [Dagster](https://dagster.io/).
+It installs [DuckDB](https://duckdb.org/), [dbt-duckdb](https://github.com/duckdb/dbt-duckdb), and [Dagster](https://dagster.io/) by running `make all`.
 All SQL questions have been modeled as dbt models.

 Here is a diagram illustrating the process: